great-expectations/great_expectations/docs/features/validation_operators_and_actions.rst

     my_operator:
         class_name: TheClassThatImplementsMyOperator
+        module_name: thefilethatyoutheclassisin
         foo: bar

 In the example of an operator config block above:

 * the `class_name` value is the name of the class that implements this operator.
-The key `module_name` must also be specified if the class is not in the default module.
+* the key `module_name` must be specified if the class is not in the default module.
 * the `foo` key specifies the value of the `foo` argument of this class' constructor.
 Since every operator class might define its own constructor, the keys will vary.

 Invoking an operator
 ~~~~~~~~~~~~~~~~~~~~